Enable Change Data Capture for Astra DB

 The Cassandra MAP type is converted to the AVRO map type, but the keys are converted to strings.
 For complex types, the key is represented in JSON. |

-CDC for Astra DB Serverless databases has the following limitations:
+CDC for Astra DB limitations

 -